ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 The configuration rewriter feature is designed to allow analytics providers to dynamically rewrite a provided configuration.
 This is similar to the remote configuration feature but additionally includes any user-provided configuration in the request made to the sever.
 This currently can only be enabled by an analytics vendor.

-An analytics vendor will specify a `configRewriter` property with a server url.
+An analytics vendor specifies a configRewriter property with a server url.
 ```js
 export const VENDOR_ANALYTICS_CONFIG = {
     ...